runpod-workers/worker-sglang/.github/CONTRIBUTING.md

 2. **Make your changes** to:

-   - Core files in `.runpod/` directory
+   - Core files in project root
    - Configuration files
    - Documentation